Prior to 1450 AD

 Events as Hinted in Other Games

 Prior to the events of Castlevania Legends, Matthias Cronqvist ran around Romania (and, really, most of eastern Europe) doing very evil things... the details of which aren't well known and are mostly open to speculation.
 What is known is that, at some point (after he took the mantle of "Vlad Dracula", although historically this is sketchy at best) Dracula met a woman whom he fell in love with, Lisa.
 She was a healer in a local town, and the two struck up a romance.
-Lisa reminded Matthias of his first wife, and he thought she might actually be his first love reborn.
+Lisa reminded Matthias of his first wife, Elisabetha, and he thought she might actually be his first love reborn.

 As mentioned in the Lament of Innocence article, it is implied that the vampire Matthias eventually becomes the Dracula we all know from the series.
 Legends, though, posits the vampire as recently turned (with just enough time afterward to sire a half-vampire son).
-Clearly, without some liberal interpretations of history and the greater Castlevania story, Dracula couldn't both be a 300 year old vampire and a just turned vampire (let alone also a human waging war against the Turks, as actually history so rudely dictates).
+Clearly, without some liberal interpretations of history and the greater Castlevania story, Dracula couldn't both be a 300 year old vampire and a just turned vampire (let alone also a human waging war against the Turks, as actual history so rudely dictates).
 We at the Inverted Dungeon could, of course, come up with an interpretation that could work, but we're saving it for our fanfics.

 Taking into account the fact that Dracula would have had to be born (1431 AD, to be exact), get old enough that Matthias could then steal his identity convincingly, marry a woman, and have a kid, doing all that before 1450 AD stretches all credulity.
 Removing this title, though, at least clears that part up.
 While the timeline for Dracula's own life is still suspect, if Matthias simply kills the man and takes over his name (renaming his whole clan in the process), that at least works a little bit better.
 There are still historical issues, but the continuity isn't as hard to massage as it is when Legends is also in the pool.

 With this game removed from continuity, Sonia is no longer the originator of the clan (the implication from the end of this game).
 The game ends with Sonia having a child, which fans are left to assume is Trevor Belmont (the hero of the next game, chronologically, in the series, Castlevania III: Dracula's Curse); without Sonia, Trevor's mother was just some unnamed woman.
 Additionally, this game's removal also means there's no confusion as to if Alucard is also Trevor's father (again, the implied relationship between Alucard and Sonia made this fact ambiguous at best).
 Now, of course, with this game's removal, Trevor is just another Belmont with absolutely nothing special about him (except for, you know, that pesky whip and a penchant for leather kilts).